 In her new position, Mary Hunt called on each local WCTU.
 Members were to visit their school board.
 There they were to demand that temperance textbooks be included in the regular course of study.

 Around the country, locals held mass meetings.
 They held petition drives.
 Then they converged on school boards to press their case.
-This led Hunt to observe that “It is not too much to say that the school boards of the country … are in a state of siege” by the WCTU.5 Hunt, herself, spoke to 182 meetings in 1880.6
+This led Hunt to write that “It is not too much to say that the school boards of the country … are in a state of siege” by the WCTU.5 Hunt, herself, spoke to 182 meetings in 1880.6

 But Mary Hunt found the results disappointing.
 School boards were not as pliant as expected.
 And it was difficult to remove unsupportive board members.